Four dead, including children, after car crashes into after-school camp

 By Taylor Romine and Zenebou Sylla, CNN

-(CNN) — Four people are dead, including children, and several others are injured after a car crashed through an after-school camp in Chatham, Illinois, authorities said.
+(CNN) — Four people, ranging in age from 4 to 18, are dead and several others are injured after a car crashed through an after-school camp in Chatham, Illinois, authorities said.

 At about 3:20 p.m.
 Monday, police responded after a vehicle drove through the east side of the YNOT After School Camp, Illinois State Police said in a news release.
 Chatham is approximately 10 miles south of Springfield.